 Schools Must Certify

-As soon as schools have educated students about appropriate online behavior, including responsible use of social networking websites and cyberbullying prevention, school principals need to certify compliance by April 5, 2023.This information was shared in Principals Digest in October, 2022.
+As soon as schools have educated students about appropriate online behavior, including responsible use of social networking websites and cyberbullying prevention, they need to certify compliance.

 Learning Opportunities